hsgweon/onamp/README.md

 if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")
 BiocManager::install("dada2", ask = FALSE)
 ```
 If it asks "Would you like to use a personal library instead?", say yes.
+It will ask for a location, and again just say yes.

 Check again to see if the packages are all in place.